substrate-developer-hub/substrate-parachain-template/README.md

 ### Generate the Relay Chain Chainspec

-> NOTE: this file _must_ be generated on a _single node_ and then shared among all nodes!
+First, we create the chain specification file (chainspec).
+Note the chainspec file _must_ be generated on a _single node_ and then shared among all nodes!

-> Other nodes _cannot_ generate it due to possible non-determinism.
+👉 Learn more about chain specification [here](https://substrate.dev/docs/en/knowledgebase/integrate/chain-spec).

 ```bash
 ./target/release/polkadot build-spec \